-An underwriter reviews the application and documents and makes sure your loan meets the extensive criteria for a specific
+An underwriter reviews your mortgage application and documents and makes sure your loan meets the extensive criteria for a specific loan program.

-loan program.
-Agencies like Fannie Mae or the FHA have certain criteria that needs to be met.
+Agencies like Fannie Mae or the FHA have certain criteria that need to be met.
 Each lender will have their own mortgage overlays or criteria as well

 It is not unusual for an underwriter to come back and ask for additional documents or supporting clarification.
 While it can be frustrating for you the home buyer it is not uncommon for the underwriter to come back several times.

 Being pro-active and responsive in this time period is critical.
-Gather documents and information immediately to keep your file moving through underwriting.
+Gather documents and information immediately to keep your mortgage file moving through the underwriting process.

-A real estate agent acting as your buyers agent, will really be worth it at this point.
-A Buyer’s Agent is used to working with deadlines, understands the process inside out and backwards, track the key dates and protect your interest.
+A real estate agent acting as your buyer’s agent will really be worth it at this point.
+A Buyer’s Agent is used to working with deadlines, understands the process inside out and backwards, tracks the key dates and protects your interest.